 Center for Excellence in Regulatory Science and Innovation

-In 2016, Yale University and Mayo Clinic collaboratively established a Center for Excellence in Regulatory Science and Innovation (CERSI) program.
-CERSI programs — collaborations between the Food and Drug Administration (FDA) and academic institutions — aim to advance regulatory science through research, education and scientific exchanges.
-More information about CERSI programs is available on the FDA website.
+In 2016, Yale University and Mayo Clinic collaboratively established a Center for Excellence in Regulatory Science and Innovation (CERSI) program, which is funded by consecutive Food and Drug Administration (FDA) grants.
+CERSI programs — collaborations between the FDA and academic institutions — aim to advance regulatory science through research, education and scientific exchanges.

-Further, Yale and Mayo Clinic will inform new and revised health care policy and support regulatory decision-making in alignment with the FDA mission of stimulating innovation, harnessing diverse data, and strengthening social and behavioral science to improve product development and patient outcomes.
+Further, Yale and Mayo Clinic will inform new and revised health care policy and support regulatory decision-making in alignment with the FDA's strategic plan.

 The CERSI's work also can help regulators, manufacturers, clinicians and patients make informed decisions about regulated products, including the safety of generic drugs and the use of opioids.